Colonial America Unit Study American Girl Felicity Fields of Daisies

 (People, Places, & Events coloring pages)

-* Create a notebook, lapbook, scrapbook, folder, etc…to show what you’re learning.
-This is a fantastic way for the kids to articulate creatively what they have learned!
++Design a notebook, lapbook, scrapbook, folder, etc…to show what you’re learning.

 * Coloring pages for People, Places, & Events of this period